iqm-finland/cirq-on-iqm/docs/user_guide.rst

 support currently has several limitations:

 * Only the ``PhasedXPowGate``, ``XPowGate`` and ``YPowGate`` gates can be classically controlled.
-* The gates can only be conditioned on one classical bit, and the only control available is to apply the gate if the bit is 1, and apply an identity gate if the bit is 0.
+* The gates can only be conditioned on the measurement result of a single qubit, and the only control available is to apply the gate if the result is 1, and apply an identity gate if the result is 0.
 * The availability of the controlled gates depends on the instrumentation of the quantum computer.

 The classical control can be applied on an operation using :meth:`~cirq.Operation.with_classical_controls`: